Lavishtodiwal/Project2/README.md

-# this is a new project
+# local repo to online repo

-this project is created from local system
+this is created using the local repo and uploaded on github